SOFTS-Raw sugar slips as Omicron, inflation fears unnerve global markets

 SUGAR

-* Dealers said sugar is stuck in an 18.50-20.50 range, with concerns over dry weather in top producer Brazil and slowing exports from India underpinning prices, but with Omicron fears capping gains.
+* Dealers said sugar is stuck in a range of 18.50-20.50 cents, with concerns over dry weather in top producer Brazil and slowing exports from India underpinning prices, but Omicron fears capped gains.

 * Brazil's center-south 2021/22 sugar production is expected to reach 32 million tonnes, down from about 38.5 million tonnes in the previous cycle, as adverse weather conditions hit the current sugarcane crop, industry group Unica said.